TBD54566975/ssi-sdk/wasm/README.md

 # building (from top level)

-`cd ssi-sdk`
-`GOOS=js GOARCH=wasm go build -tags jwx_es256k -o ./wasm/static/main.wasm ./wasm`

-or

 `mage buildwasm`

 # running web server to test out

-`go run webserver/main.go` - then go to localhost:3000 to try it out!
+`cd wasm && go run webserver/main.go` - then go to localhost:3000 to try it out!